pivotal/docs-tap/scc/azure.hbs.md

-# Using Azure DevOps as a Git provider
+# Using Azure DevOps as a Git provider with your supply chains

-This topic describes how to use Azure DevOps as a Git provider with your supply chains.
+This topic describes how to use Azure DevOps as a Git provider with your Supply Chain Choreographer supply chains.

 There are two uses for Git in a supply chain: